itpp-labs/misc-addons/res_partner_skype/README.rst

  Skype field for partners
 ==========================

-Adds skype field to partner form.
-When you click on skype address, chat window is opened.

-Further information and discussion: http://yelizariev.github.io/odoo/module/2015/03/31/skype.html
+This module adds a Skype field along with a widget to integrate Skype chat window of the contact account while clicking on it.

 Credits
 =======

 Contributors
 ------------
-* 'Ivan Yelizariev <yelizariev@it-projects.info>'__
+* `Ivan Yelizariev <yelizariev@it-projects.info>`__

 Sponsors
 --------